Pranavdas-1/vedaz-astrologer-finetune/README.md

 # Vedaz Astrologer Fine-Tune

-Fine-tuning Qwen2.5-7B-Instruct on Vedaz's Vedic astrologer chat dataset using LoRA, with a vLLM-based VPS hosting guide and manually written sample training data.
+Fine-tuning Qwen2.5-7B-Instruct on Vedaz's Vedic astrologer chat dataset using LoRA, a written guide for hosting the model on a VPS with vLLM, and manually written sample training data.

 ## What's in this repo

 - `training/` — Notebook/script for data cleaning, LoRA fine-tuning, and evaluation
 - `qwen-astrologer-lora-final/` — Saved LoRA adapter weights (or a link if too large for GitHub — see note below)
-- `docs/vllm_hosting_writeup.md` — Step-by-step guide to hosting the fine-tuned model on a VPS using vLLM
+- `docs/vllm_hosting_writeup.md` — Step-by-step written guide to hosting the fine-tuned model on a VPS using vLLM
 - `docs/astrologer_chats_final.md` — 5 manually written sample conversations for future training data

 ## Approach